zhullyb/monyhar/monyhar/docs/speed/perf_regression_sheriffing.md

 [Follow up on Performance Regressions](#Follow-up-on-Performance-Regressions).

-Issues in the list will include automatically filed and bisected regressions that are supported by the Chromium Perf Sheriff rotation.
+Issues in the list will include automatically filed and bisected regressions that are supported by the Monyhar Perf Sheriff rotation.
 For each of the
 issues:

 1. Determine the cause of the failure: